 Here are some of the main features of a regular savings account:

 Interest income: Savings accounts offer interest on the money held in the account.
 On the other hand, current accounts do not earn interest.
 The RBI had earlier allowed banks to pay only a fixed interest rate of 4% p.a. on the daily balance held in savings accounts.
 However, in 2011, the RBI deregulated the interest rates offered by banks on savings accounts.
-As a result, now each bank is free to set its own interest rate, (within the framework of certain RBI rules).
+As a result, now each bank is free to set its own interest rate (within the framework of certain RBI rules).

-A savings account offers several benefits including easy liquidity, interest income, and ease of operating the account.
+A savings account offers several benefits including easy liquidity, interest income and ease of operating the account.

 Paying bills: With the advent of digital banking, it is extremely easy to pay bills, transfer funds and conduct various banking transactions with a savings account.

-Do keep in mind that once you resign your job, you will no longer be eligible for the benefits offered by the bank for the salary account.
+Do keep in mind that once you resign from your job, you will no longer be eligible for the benefits offered by the bank for the salary account.
 Typically, if your salary is not credited into the salary account for a specified number of consecutive months, it is converted into a regular savings account.

 Several banks offer unique benefits to senior citizens holding a savings account.
 The age criteria may vary with each bank.
-The benefits could include cash delivery at home, discount on locker rental fees, discounts on medical expenses, or even guidance on writing a will.
+The benefits could include cash delivery at home, discount on locker rental fees, discounts on medical expenses or even guidance on writing a will.
 Some banks may offer a dedicated Senior Citizens Desk at their branch to help older customers with their banking needs.

 A SCSS account offers a higher rate of interest than a regular savings account.
-Typically the maturity period is 5 years.
+Typically, the maturity period is 5 years.